 Child Survival: There has been a huge improvement in the health of children under the age of five in Rwanda over the past decade.
 Find out how Concern and its partners have helped to contribute to that success story, through a series of interventions that have come to be known as Child Survival.

-Graduating from Poverty: Concern’s “graduation” approach is steadily building sustainable livelihoods among Rwanda’s poorest people.
+Graduating from Poverty: Concern’s “graduation” approach is steadily building sustainable livelihoods among Rwanda’s most vulnerable communities.

 Reflections from a Concern Staff Member: Julienne Mukarusanga talks about her experiences helping displaced Rwandan children in the wake of the genocide.